 Sound of Silence is a downloadable pause.
 An experimental podcast that records the silence that arises between two people.

-Only 100 episodes will be recorded with, each lasting around 180 seconds and centring around 2 minutes of shared silence recorded face to face with a special guest.
+Only 100 episodes will be recorded with each lasting around 180 seconds and centring around 2 minutes of shared silence recorded face to face with a special guest.
 Guests so far have included musicians, adventurers, comedians, presenters, entrepreneurs, artists, humanitarians, activists, singers, poets, athletes and many more.

 FULL LIST OF EPISODES

 - Sam Conniff Allende.
 Author and award winning social entrepreneur.
 Recorded at the British Museum, London